M. Goldschmidt Holding

 M. Goldschmidt Holding is a holding company owned by Mikael Goldschmidt and headquartered in Copenhagen, Denmark.
 Established in 1979, its activities mainly consist of real estate and private equity investments.
 It controls companies with a total of 1,350 employees and has DKK 2.3 billion in total equity (2016).

 Headquarters

 M Goldschmidt Holding is headquartered is an early-20th century building occupying the gore between Grønningen (No. 21-25) and Store Kongensgade in central Copenhagen.
-The building is the former headquarters of Nordisk Livsforsikring Selskab (English: Nordic Life Inssurance Company).
+The building is the former headquarters of Nordisk Livsforsikring Selskab (English: Nordic Life Insurance Company).
 It was built in 1910 by Axel Preisler and was renovated in 2006.

 Subsidiaries

 M. Goldschmidt Ejendomme

 M. Goldschmidt Ejendomme owns a portfolio of real estate mainly in the Greater Copenhagen area.
-The core of the portfolio is referred to as the Golden Truiangle and us surrounded by Grønningen, Store Kongensgade and Esplanaden.
+The core of the portfolio is referred to as the Golden Truiangle and is surrounded by Grønningen, Store Kongensgade and Esplanaden.
 It comprises the properties at covering Grønningen 17-25, Poul Ankers Gade, Store Kongensgade 128-134B, Store Kongensgade 122, Jens Kofods Gade 2, Hammerensgade 1 and Store Kongensgade 118/Hammerensgade 2.